 3) Select Configure TFTP Server.
-Click the ... button to locate the TFTP root directory in your local system.
+Click the in your local system.

 For more information on how to configure a provisioning server, refer to Configuring a Provisioning Server.

 4. Configure the provisioning server address on the IP phone.

 For more information on how to obtain the provisioning server address, refer to Obtaining the Provisioning Server Address.